Yeicor/drone-copilot/BUILD.md

 ## Android

-Currently you can only build for Android using buildozer on Linux.
+Currently, you can only build for Android using buildozer on Linux.
 You need to install buildozer and other build dependencies first:

 ```